jeremycline/jcline.org/_posts/2021-03-17-hdr-in-linux-p1.md

   Unfortunately, at the moment much of this information might not be available.

 - The minimum luminance.

+- What types of content encoded are allowed.

 - The types of HDR metadata it supports.
 These fall into two categories: static and dynamic.
 Static metadata applies to the entire piece of media,